MaxOng99/pokedex/README.md

 # Pokedex
-A simple WebApp built to practice the useEffect hook, Error Boundaries, Api Requests and testing with Jest and React-Testing-Library.
+A simple WebApp built to practice the useEffect hook, Error Boundaries and API requests

 ### Application Requirements
 1. User enters a pokemon's name.